braxtol/VBA-challenge/README.md

 6) Then use conditional formatting that will highlight positive change in green and negative change in red.
 7) Next, add functionality to your script to return the stock with the "Greatest % increase", "Greatest % decrease", and "Greatest total volume".
 8) Finally, make the appropriate adjustments to your VBA script to enable it to run on every worksheet at once.

+Code and screenshots in .zip file.
+(Left code as .bas for easy access.)